StefanPfeiffer80/FASPA.github.io/README.md

 </p>

 # Amplicon Processing using the bash scripts *FASP_preprocess.sh, FASP_unoise.sh, FASP_uparse.sh -setting parameters*
 Now that all files are in place, we have to configure the files that have to be configured.
 In this tutorial, we assume that you have a huge number of data, several hundred .fastq files.
+For this reason, we use FASP_preprocess_v1.sh, which beside USEARCH, applies also VSEARCH for the sequence processing.
 Also, we assume that we want to denoise raw reads("FASP_unoise.sh") instead of clustering OTUs ("FASP_uparse.sh").
 For this reason this tutorial will take

 **FASP_Preprocessing.sh** is a bash script for the preprocessing of raw fastq files based on the programs USEARCH v10.240 and VSEARCH v2.80.
 Run the script by typing:

 ```
-bash FASP_preprocess_vsearch.sh
+bash FASP_preprocess_2.sh
 ```
 After a while, the script will ask you if you have defined the length of the primers and the expected sequence length.
-Thus we open the **"FASP_precrocess_vsearch.sh"** script using a text editor (just right click and choose "open with text editor" / if you are using the terminal only you can open by typing:"nano FASP_preprocessing.sh").
+Thus we open the **"FASP_precrocess_v1.sh"** script using a text editor (just right click and choose "open with text editor" / if you are using the terminal only you can open by typing:"nano FASP_preprocessin_v1.sh").
 Now you have to look at the positions that are marked whether with "XX" substitute them with the length of your primers.
 "XXX" have to be replaced with the minimum and maximum expected length of your sequences.
 See the screenshot for a better understanding:

 **IMPORTANT!!!!!!!
 Positions marked with XX need to be adjusted according to the users need!!!!!!!**